Building a Self Improving AI Assistant from 10 Markdown Files

 Cron -->|"scheduled tasks"| OC

 Daily Assistant handles the IDE-centric workflow (coding, research, documentation, reflection). bip handles social sharing from git activity.
-OpenClaw, if you choose to add it, handles everything that needs to happen when you are away from your computer (proactive notifications, scheduled checks, multi-channel access).
-Each tool keeps its own data layer for now; all three still share plain local files as a design philosophy, which keeps future integration tractable.
+OpenClaw, if added later, handles background tasks that run away from the computer.
+Each tool keeps its own data layer; all three share plain local files as a design philosophy, which keeps future integration tractable.

-By keeping both systems simple and file-based, the option to integrate them later remains open.
-Daily Assistant could, in principle, surface a reminder to run bip draft after a productive session. bip could, in principle, read notes from MEMORY.md to improve post context.
-Neither integration exists today, but it would be straightforward to add because both tools are built around plain files and clear interfaces.
-Simple, file-based systems compose well.
+File-based systems compose well.
+By keeping both tools simple and file-based, the option to integrate them later remains open.
+Neither integration exists today, but it would be straightforward because both tools operate on plain files with clear interfaces.

 Daily Assistant repository: daily-assistant